napo/geospatial_course_unitn/README.md

 # Geospatial analysis and representation for data science
-repository with code and documentation for the course "Geospatial analysis and representation for data science" for the students in data science of the university of Trento
+repository with code and documentation for the course "Geospatial analysis and representation for data science" for the students in [Data Science of the University of Trento](https://international.unitn.it/maths/master-in-data-science)

 ## Course information
 ### description